SamLookingGlass/FullStackDevelopment-Project/README.md

-# Fullstack Development Milestone Project – 'Teff' E-commerce
+# Fullstack Development Milestone Project – 'Teff' E-commerce (Updated)

 # Context

 This project focuses on the full-stack development for a mobile-responsive web-based e-commerce website called ‘Teff’.
 'Teff' is a purveyor of t-shirts with sleek and modern designs.

-The website requires users to create an account before checking out.
+The website has a login feature and requires users to create an account before they are able to check out items for purchase.

 # Demo
-The e-commerce website can be found here: https://tsw-teff.herokuapp.com/ The website has not been deployed yet but the source code is available for inspection.
+The e-commerce website can be found here: https://tsw-teff.herokuapp.com/ The website has been deployed successfully on heroku but currently has a couple of bugs and features that are not working.
+The source code, however, is available for inspection.

+# Index
+1. UX
+2. Technologies Used
+3. Future Features To Implement
+4. Testing
+5. Known Bugs
+6. Deployment
+7. Credits and Acknoledgement

 # 1. User Experience (UX)
 #### (i) Project Strategy